Inspired by Prellis

 Brian Hachtmann, VP of Hardware Engineering

-Brian Hachtmann, Prellis' VP of Hardware Engineering, sits down with Tess Remick, Prellis’ Marketing Intern, to give us a bit of insight into some of his thoughts, hopes, and dreams for our company’s future.
+Brian Hachtmann, Prellis' VP of Hardware Engineering, sits down with Tess Remick, Prellis’ Marketing Associate, to give us a bit of insight into some of his thoughts, hopes, and dreams for our company’s future.

 What initially sparked your interest in tissue engineering?